 The Importance of Pre-Bloom Ca, B and Zn in Table & Wine Grapes

-- Calcium (Ca): The key component in cell walls, maintaining membrane structure.
-Ca has a direct influence on the regulation of enzyme systems, phyto-hormone activities and nutritional uptake.
-It has a specific influence on fruit quality, color and aroma.
-Low Ca concentrations in fruit lead to earlier maturity and softer skins.
-This correlates directly to fruit quality in table, raisin and wine grapes.
+- Calcium (Ca) is the key component in cell walls, maintaining membrane structure, and has a direct influence on the regulation of enzyme systems, phyto-hormone activities, and nutritional uptake.
+It has a specific influence on fruit quality, color, and aroma.
+Low Ca concentrations in fruit lead to earlier maturity and softer skins in direct correlation to fruit quality in table, raisin, and wine grapes.
 Nearly 40% of a vine’s Ca absorption takes place between leaf emergence and fruit set.

-- Boron (B): Is involved in various enzyme systems and carbohydrate metabolism.
-B also plays a critical role in pollen tube formation and fruit set.
-Low B concentrations can lead to shot berry, uneven ripening and, in the case of wine grapes, seedless berries.
+- Boron (B) is involved in various enzyme systems and carbohydrate metabolism.
+It also plays a critical role in pollen tube formation and fruit set.
+Low B concentrations can lead to shot berry, uneven ripening, and, in the case of wine grapes, seedless berries.
 Due to its high solubility, foliar applications of B are very effective in correcting deficiencies.
-Typically, 90% of applied B is taken up by the plant within 24 hours.
-Pre-bloom foliar applications are the best way to ensure pollination, helping to avoid fruit set problems.
+Typically, 90% of the applied B is taken up by the plant within 24 hours.
+Pre-bloom foliar applications are the best way to ensure pollination and fruit set problems are avoided.

-- Zinc (Zn): A key component in the development and function of growth regulators (i.e. auxins) that influence internode elongation, rachis stretch and bunch formation.
-Deficiencies can lead to poor fruit set, stunted shoots and loose clusters with undersized, irregularly shaped fruit that ripens unevenly.
+- Zinc (Zn) is a key component in the development and function of growth regulators (i.e. auxins) that influence internode elongation, rachis stretch, and bunch formation.
+Deficiencies can lead to poor fruit set, stunted shoots, and loose clusters with undersized, irregularly shaped fruit that ripens unevenly.

-Before you think about making a nutrient application, it’s always important to know the nutritional history and get a current tissue analysis to determine the rate and type of nutrient needed.
-Once you’ve determined need, the two final critical factors are “when and with what.”
+Before you think about making a nutrient application, it’s always important to get some history and a current tissue analysis to determine the rate and type of nutrient you need to recommend.
+Once you’ve determined need, the two final critical factors are when and with what.